Teaching with the News: Free lessons connect your classroom to headlines in the news.

 Values and Public Policy

-Students identifying values as a way to understand the views of others, find common ground where it exists, and work together to find ways to form policy.
+Students identify values as a way to understand the views of others, find common ground where it exists, and work together to find ways to form policy.